 Before I could turn around to remove the picture frame, it too came crashing down, damaging the frame.
 GASP!
 What had I done wrong?

 The unfortunate thing is that since I used two strips per picture, one of the Command Strips had fallen while another one was still stuck to the wall.
 I went to pull the adhesive tab straight down as instructed, and the tab snapped in half.
 The tab was in hand and the strip was still stuck to the wall.

 I then tried to gently pull the tab from the wall and I noticed that my fresh paint also began to ‘bubble up.’
 I stopped pulling and decided to take it real slow.
-Eventually I removed the strip, but there was a bubble and a small hole in my newly painted room.
-Nothing too major that a little paint patching wouldn’t cure, but the reason I bought the 3M Command Strips was because I didn’t want to do patch work.
+Eventually, I removed the strip, but there were a bubble and a small hole in my newly painted room.
+Nothing too major that a little paint patching wouldn’t cure, but the reason I bought the 3M Command Strips was because I didn’t want to do patchwork.

 More 3M Command Strips Internet Research

 After searching the internet to see what I had done wrong, I eventually stumbled upon a few forum threads and then eventually the FAQ’s on 3M’s site.
 Here’s the question and the answer that addresses my problem: